PAWPALS/Paw-Pals/README.md

 Will return a specific pets most recent set of GPS coordinates with associated `pet id`, `longitude`, `latitude`, `adafruit_created_at` and `created_at` fields.

 #### Response:
-If the query was successful, you should receive status code 202 and ...
+If successful, you should receive status code 202 and ...

 ```json
 {